Glass Sport Motors: The Flamingo

 The Flamingo coupé was produced by GSM from 1962.
 The original intention was to use a forthcoming Ford V6 but it did not appear in time and so it was initially powered by a 1.7-litre Ford Taunus engine and later by the 1.5-litre Ford Cortina (non-crossflow) engine.
 Although similar in appearance, the Flamingo is a very different car.
 The front suspension replaced the transverse leaf springs of the Dart with two wishbones compressing Mini rubber cones, and later small coil springs.
 The rear was cleverly designed to stop one wheel spinning faster than the other under power through the use of different trailing arm setups on each side.

-Owners include Gordon Murray who has a 1964 example.
+Owners include Gordon Murray, who owned a 1964 example with a breathed on 1600 cc Crossflow engine.